vyasn30/jeopard/approach.md

 - Tried a new vectorizer called &quot;GoogleNews-vectors-negative300&quot; which is trained on Google News

 - This had comparatively less missing values, handled them and trained the model
+### Day 4 28/7/2021

+- The accuracy was pretty bad, came up with an idea of multiplying weights of the words in the corpus with the representation in the model.